Volkswagen ID.4: Everything You Need To Know

 They’re fun to drive and quiet on the road, plus you can recharge them at home.
 They are also far more efficient at using energy compared to liquid fuel vehicles, which waste about two-thirds of their fuel as heat and friction.
 Simply put: Electric vehicles are the future of personal transportation.

 In the United States, EV supplies have mostly been limited either to specific states or to luxury vehicles.
-Volkswagen is changing that starting with the ID.4 electric compact SUV, the first of a line of Volkswagen EVs to be offered in the United States over the next several years.
+Volkswagen is changing that with the ID.4 electric compact SUV, now assembled in Chattanooga, Tennessee. the first of a line of Volkswagen EVs to be offered in the United States over the next several years.
 Like all Volkswagen vehicles these EVs will be affordable and fun to drive.

 Why is Volkswagen building so many EVs?